 Gustav Teres’ very well researched work, Time Computations and Dionysius Exiguus, discusses many approaches along with the problems and produces different results, though he does not refer to Bede at all.

-Perhaps Bede diverged from Dionysius from this point, but this is doubtful.
+Perhaps Bede diverged from Dionysius from this point, but this is not very certain.

-Migne Patrologia Latina provided a long commentary at the bottom of the text to ensure this was accurate from a number of sources which tried to reconcile it.
-In the end, it believes the numbers might be a corruption of the Bede codex itself:
+Migne Patrologia Latina provided a long commentary at the text’s bottom to ensure this was accurate.
+The editor cited several sources which tried to reconcile it.
+In the end, the editorial believed the numbers might be a corruption of the Bede codex itself:

 - For the entire work of Bede in English: